 The Defendant, Agudozie Peter Ihie

-Agudozie was arraigned before Justice Ringim’s court by the National Drugs Law Enforcement Agency (NDLEA), on a two count-charge of unlawful importation of the named drug on January 25, 2022.
+The 49 years old Agudozie, was arraigned before Justice Tijjani Ringim by the men of the National Drugs Law Enforcement Agency (NDLEA), on a two count-charge of unlawful importation of the named drug.

-During the arraignment of the defendant, the prosecutor told the court that the defendant, was arrested on May 25, 2021, unlawfully imported the banned substance, at the ‘E’ Arrival Hall of the Murtala Mohammed International Airport, Ikeja Lagos, while on board of Qatar Airways, enroute Kenya to Nigeria.
+Arraigning the defendant, NDLEA lawyer, Mrs. Juliana Imaobong-Iroabuchi told the court that the defendant, was arrested on May 25, 2021, unlawfully imported the banned substance, at the ‘E’ Arrival Hall of the Murtala Mohammed International Airport, Ikeja Lagos, while on board of Qatar Airways, enroute Kenya to Nigeria.

-She told the court that the defendant, while on board the aircraft, excreted parts of the substance and hid it in his socks and private part.
+She told the court that the defendant, while on board the aircraft, excreted parts of the banned substance and his it in his socks and private part.
 Adding that upon his arrest, he also excreted more of the while under observation.